 What Kind Of Dog Or Puppy Should You Adopt?

 There are many things to consider when choosing a dog or puppy to bring home.
 Think about your living space.
 Is it big enough for a large, energetic dog, or would it be more appropriate for a small, mellow dog?
 Do you have a big yard or open space for running, or do you need to walk your dog outside on a leash every time they need a potty break?
 Some apartments and condominiums have weight limits for dogs.
-Make sure that if you get a dog that isn’t fully grown yet, their size won’t be a problem in the future.
+Make sure that if you get a dog who isn’t fully grown yet, their size won’t be a problem in the future.

 Different breeds have different medical needs, energy levels, and natural abilities to adapt to training and socialization.
 Some dogs are predisposed to medical conditions that may require a larger financial obligation.
 Some dogs are highly energetic and need physical and mental stimulation or they’ll become destructive.
-If you have guests in your home often, you’ll want a dog that is more socially adaptable and able to be trained to not jump on new people.
+If you have guests in your home often, you’ll want a dog who is more socially adaptable and able to be trained to not jump on new people.
 You can check out our breed selector for a guide to what dog breed might be right for you.